Menu

 Some Lesser Known Facts About Manu Bhaker

-• She has a great inclination towards sport since her childhood.
+• She has had a great inclination towards sport since her childhood.

 A Hoarding At the Rooftop of Manu Bhaker's School